Hungarian Goulash

 Why will you love Hungarian Goulash?

-Paprika is the heart of the dish.
+What does Hungarian Paprika powder taste like?
+The flavours are mildly fruity, with a concentrated red bell-pepper taste.
 The spice creates an iconic deep-red glow with a smoky base.
-It’s different from Beef stew; goulash has an intense flavour.
+It’s different from beef stew; goulash has an intense flavour.
 The slow simmer transforms tough cuts of beef into tender morsels.
 This dish is perfect with freshly sliced white bread and a generous amount of butter.

 Ingredients